pivotal/docs-tap/scst-policy/configuring.hbs.md

 In a ClusterImagePolicy, `spec.mode` specifies the action of a policy:

 - `enforce`: The default behavior.
 If the policy fails to validate the image, the policy fails.
-- `warn`: If the policy fails to validate the image, validation error messages are converted to Warnings and the policy passes.
+- `warn`: If the policy fails to validate the image, validation error messages are converted to warnings and the policy passes.

 A sample of a ClusterImagePolicy which has `warn` mode configured.